sawyer-greaves/lab-wiki-test/necessary_skills/Git_Bash_Windows_Installation.md

     ![Selecting Start Menu Folder Name](images/Git_Bash_Windows_2.webp)

-4. (*Note: For this step our lab recommends using Visual Studio Code as Git's default editor instead of Notepad, but you may use whatever default editor that you prefer.*) Select **Use Notepad as Git’s default editor** from the drop-down list as a default editor to use with Git, and click **Next**.
+4. (*Note: For this step it is recommended in our lab to use Visual Studio Code as Git's default editor instead of Notepad which may require installing Visual Studio Code before Git Bash, but you may use any preferred editor as the default.*) Select **Use Notepad as Git’s default editor** from the drop-down list as a default editor to use with Git, and click **Next**.
 Now Git files like **~./gitconfig** will open in Notepad by default.

     ![Selecting Git’s Default Editor](images/Git_Bash_Windows_3.webp)